 If you have lactose intolerance, you may love milk, but your body doesn't -- and it lets you know that when you have too much.
 You might have symptoms like cramps after a bowl of cereal or gas after an ice cream treat.

-Lactose is the major sugar in milk and other dairy products.
-People with lactose intolerance can't digest lactose well.
-Lactose intolerance is not curable, but there are many ways to reduce symptoms and feel better.
+Lactose is the main sugar in milk and other dairy products.
+If you have lactose intolerance, you can't digest it well.
+Lactose intolerance is not curable, but there are many ways to cut your symptoms and feel better.

-At least 30 minutes after eating a dairy product, but before two hours have passed, people with lactose intolerance have one or more of these symptoms.
-Symptoms can be mild or severe.
+Between 30 minutes and 2 hours after eating a dairy product, you have one or more of these symptoms.
+They may be mild or severe.

-Each person tolerates a certain amount of lactose, which affects how quickly he or she has symptoms and how severe they are.
-Some people may be sensitive to small amounts of lactose-containing foods, while others can eat larger amounts before they notice symptoms.
+Even with lactose intolerance, you can tolerate a certain amount of lactose.
+This affects how quickly you have symptoms and how severe they are.
+Someone else may be sensitive to small amounts of foods with lactose, while you may be able to eat more before you have symptoms.

 Dairy products such as milk and ice cream are some of the most common foods high in lactose.
-It's also in foods with dry milk solids, milk byproducts, nonfat dry milk powder, or whey, including:
+It's also in foods with dry milk solids, milk byproducts, nonfat dry milk powder, or whey, such as: